Turkey says Greece harassed its jets during NATO mission - KRDO

 Turkey says Greece harassed its jets during NATO mission

 ANKARA, Turkey (AP) — Turkey’s state-run news agency says Turkish officials have summoned the Greek military attaché and lodged a complaint with NATO after Greek jets allegedly harassed Turkish F-16s during a NATO mission.
 The Anadolu Agency said F-16s belonging to Greece harassed the Turkish jets by putting them under a radar lock during a mission over the eastern Mediterranean on Tuesday.
 Turkey “gave the necessary response” and forced the planes to leave the area, Anadolu said, without elaborating.
-There was no immediate comment from Greece.
+Greece rejected the Turkish version of events.
 NATO members Turkey and Greece have decades-old disputes over an array of issues, including territorial claims in the Aegean Sea and disputes over the airspace there.
 The disputes have brought them to the brink of war three times in last half-century.